Pentests that go beyond the scanner.

 Compliance Artifacts

-- Segmentation testing evidence for CDE boundary validation
+- Segmentation testing evidence when CDE boundary validation is in scope

 Engagement Support

-- Executive summary: risk narrative and business impact for leadership and board
+- Executive and technical readouts for leadership and delivery teams

-- Post-remediation retest with updated report on request
+- One scoped post-remediation retest with an updated report or validation letter

 Pick the depth of insider knowledge.